Dr. J. Kelly KissockChairperson

 Conceive, design and build a variety of devices — and your career — through mechanical engineering.
 This engineering field integrates the physical sciences, mathematics, economics and human relations.
-In addition to analyzing a variety of products and systems, you’ll also handle their manufacture, distribution and operation, and learn how to develop technologies that help the U.S. and world deal with rapidly changing demands for energy.
+In addition to analyzing a variety of products and systems, you’ll also handle their manufacture, distribution and operation, and learn how to develop technologies that help the U.S. and the world deal with rapidly changing demands for energy.

 The mechanical engineering program at the University of Dayton is accredited by the Engineering Accreditation Commission of ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012, telephone: 410-347-7700.

 Program requirements can be found in the online Catalog.
-Simply select the area of study and click "Explore".
+Click the "Review Degree Requirements" link and select your area of interest.